Renetrox/EmulationStation/THEMES.md

 	- Accepted values are "left", "right" or "center" when `type` is "vertical" or "vertical_wheel".
 	- Default is "center"
 * `maxLogoCount` - type: FLOAT.
         - Sets the number of logos to display in the carousel.
         - Default is 3
+* `minLogoOpacity` - type: FLOAT.
+        - Sets a minimum opacity for unfocused logos (0.0 - 1.0).
+Default is 0.5.
+* `scaledLogoSpacing` - type: FLOAT.
+        - Adds extra spacing when scaled logos overlap.
+Set to 0 for classic behaviour.
+Default is 0.
 * `zIndex` - type: FLOAT.
         - z-index value for component.
 Components will be rendered in order of z-index value from low to high.
+* `scrollSound` - type: PATH.
+        - Optional sound played while scrolling the system carousel.

 The help system is a special element that displays a context-sensitive list of actions the user can take at any time.
 You should try and keep the position constant throughout every screen.
 Keep in mind the "default" settings (including position) are used whenever the user opens a menu.